 Sweat and interstitial fluid are chemical mirrors of the body:

-- Microneedle Patches: Access interstitial fluid with minimal discomfort.
+- Microneedle Patches: Access interstitial fluid with minimal discomfort[9].
+Dexcom G7 and FreeStyle Libre 3 already do this for glucose — proving the form factor works.

 - Microfluidics: Real-time analysis of trace samples.